Analysis | Parsing Andrew Cuomo’s apology

 This is an especially difficult topic for Democrats — given many of them have said in recent years both that women who accuse men should be believed and that intent isn’t what matters (as Cuomo suggested repeatedly Wednesday).

 But just as with Franken, this is a standard that Cuomo needs to address.
 Cuomo said in his news conference repeatedly, “I never touched anyone inappropriately.”
-That’s basically impossible to reconcile with former aide Lindsay Boylan’s account that he gave her an unwanted kiss on the lips — after multiple indications, according to Boylan, that he found her attractive.
+That’s basically impossible to reconcile with former aide Lindsey Boylan’s account that he gave her an unwanted kiss on the lips — after multiple indications, according to Boylan, that he found her attractive.

 Cuomo’s news conference Wednesday — like Franken’s denials — focused more on the less-serious allegations against him, either for fear of directly calling a female accuser a liar or wanting to focus things on what voters might regard as grayer areas of conduct.